Their Masonic symbols go back in time hundreds of years and are part of Masonic history.

 Unlike a CEO of a major company who may choose a chair for its prestigious look and its power to make a statement, or a business owner who might choose a Herman Miller Aeron ergonomic desk chair for its comfort and lumbar support, these Masonic chairs have no ergonomic chair qualities, whatsoever.

 These Worshipful Master chairs have no lumbar support, no tilt mechanisms, no levers and most have very little padding.
-They don't roll on wheels, no have extendable arms or mesh seats or backs to keep you cool.
+They don't roll on wheels, do not have extendable arms, mesh seats or backs to keep you cool.

 In fact, rarely will you ever find one which is for sale.
 If you do find one for sale, it is typically much more expensive than a top of the line, ergonomic office chair.

 The difference between a successful businessman's empty chair and an empty Master's chair is that the Master's chair is symbolic of the Master's duties and loyalty to his lodge and its members.

 The men who currently sit in or have sat in these chairs are honorable men who believe in a Supreme Being, universality among men and strive to promote peace and harmony within their lodge and actively support charitable work within their communities.